MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/rms-requirements-applications.md

 ## Next steps
 To check for other requirements, see [Requirements for Azure Rights Management](requirements-for-azure-rights-management.md).

-For more information about how these applications support Azure RMS, see [How Applications Support Azure Rights Management](how-applications-support-azure-rights-management.md).
+For more information about how these applications support Azure RMS, see [How applications support Azure Rights Management](../understand-explore/how-applications-support-azure-rights-management.md).

-For information about how to configure thess applications for Azure RMS, see [Configuring Applications for Azure Rights Management](configuring-applications-for-azure-rights-management.md).
+For information about how to configure these applications for Azure RMS, see [Configuring applications for Azure Rights Management](..deploy-use/configuring-applications-for-azure-rights-management.md).